I could possibly do some testing.. I have this particular model at home. What exactly would I have to do?

 A few gpio's can be found by watching the LED's while doing gpio enable/gpio disable commands but most of them has to be checked with a multimeter.

-Tell me if you are able to do that and I can then give you further instructions. _________________ I started out with nothing, and I've still got most of it left
+Tell me if you are able to do that and I can then give you further instructions. _________________ You don’t really own a device until you can open it up and tear it apart

 other LEDs are controled by two 74HC595s ,whose data-sheet can be found at http://www.nxp.com/documents/data_sheet/74HC_HCT595.pdf

 GPIO 0 connected to pin 14 for data source, GPIO 1 connected to pin 11 for shift register clock input ,GPIO 11 connected to pin 12 for storage register clock input,GPIO 5 should set to enable for power supply,GPIO 4 connected to ping 13 for output enable,gpio enable 4 can turn off all LEDs without lost status and gpio disable 4 can restore them.

 except download LED group,there are 7 LED signs on front panel,they are security、wireless、wired、storage、router、modem、internet

 from top to down。every sign has two colors,blue first and red second expect router sign,serial turn on sequences are shown blew

 router sign also contains two LEDs ,not two color but two separate blue LEDs